 - resulting damages.

 If the contractual parties can end the contractual relationship at any time, the contract is “terminable at will,” and Virginia law is much more forgiving of interference with the relationship.
-For such situations, the offended party will have an additional hurdle in proving a tortious interference claim and will need to show that the third party interfered by utilizing improper means or methods.
+For disputes over such contracts, getting representation from Tortious Interference Attorneys in Virginia may be necessary in order to find a resolution or seek damages.

 Examples of improper means or methods of interference include violence, threats or intimidation, bribery, unfounded litigation, fraud, misrepresentation or deceit, defamation, duress, undue influence, misuse of inside or confidential information, or breach of fiduciary relationship.
 Courts may also explore whether the method of interference violates a professional or trade standard.

 Tortious interference with a contract may happen in a variety of ways.
 It could occur when a vendor intentionally induces a purchaser to breach an agreement with another vendor in order to usurp the business opportunity or simply to financially punish a competitor.
-A third party could convince an employer to breach its employment agreement based on false statements about the employee.
+Tortious Interference Attorneys in VA can offer legal advice if a third party convinced an employer to breach its employment agreement based on false statements about the employee.
 Another example may be where a holdover tenant intentionally prevents the new lessee from taking possession of the property.

 Claims for tortious interference often arise in the employment context when an employee is subject to a non-compete agreement or a non-solicitation agreement.
 If a competitor hires that employee to work in a manner that violates the non-compete agreement, the former employer may sue the competitor for tortious interference.

 Unfair competition is defined as using wrongful or deceptive business practices that result in harming other businesses or consumers.
 There are Federal and state laws in place to protect the creative, economic, and intellectual investments that a business makes when creating their product and the persona of their business.
 These laws were created to prevent other businesses from participating in any unfair practices that occur in a business setting.